What is MCP: The Universal Protocol for AI Integration

 Client-Server Framework

-MCP Clients: These are AI applications like Claude Desktop, coding assistants, or custom AI agents that need access to external data.
+- MCP Clients: AI applications like Claude Desktop, coding assistants, or custom AI agents that need access to external data.
 Clients can discover available resources, request data, and execute actions through the standardized protocol.

-MCP Servers: These are applications or services that expose their data and functionality through the MCP protocol.
-To help developers start exploring, Anthropic has shared pre-built MCP servers for popular enterprise systems like Google Drive, Slack, GitHub, Git, Postgres, and Puppeteer.
+- MCP Servers: Applications or services that expose their data and functionality through the MCP protocol.
+Anthropic has shared pre-built MCP servers for popular systems like Google Drive, Slack, GitHub, Git, Postgres, and Puppeteer.

 Resource Management

-Resources are a core primitive in the Model Context Protocol (MCP) that allow servers to expose data and content that can be read by clients and used as context for LLM interactions.
+Resources are a core primitive in MCP that allow servers to expose data and content that can be read by clients and used as context for LLM interactions.
 The protocol enables dynamic resource discovery, meaning AI agents can automatically find available data sources and understand their capabilities without manual configuration.

 How MCP Works in Practice